Przemek-Szadkowski/CFU_checker/README.md

 ![key to colors](key.png)

 ## General info
 This project based on challenge from Python course by Angela Yu - "100 day of code".
 I changed some things like for example there is no list of destinations in google sheet, but there is only one (my favourite:) ) destination - Corfu.
 And I decided to put all nearest airports to the list, and search all flights from these places.
-Cheapest flights from these airports app saves in csv file (that's the next difrence between course project and my app) and when one of these flight has the lower price then price in this file, app send notification to me by email (in course project - by sms).
+App sends searchnig outcome to google sheet and the cheapest flights from these airports saves in csv file (that's the next difrence between course project and my app) and when one of these flight has the lower price then price in this file, app send notification to me by email (in course project - by sms).
 ## Screenshots
 ![email notification](email_image.jpg)